January 26, 2019

 Make sure that the area is free of debris and that you’ve removed any materials that could complicate the application.
 This is as much for proper adhesion as it is for safety.

 Look for damaged shingles, and any obvious signs that areas of the roof are damaged.
+It can be a good idea to get homeowners to point our any leaks before you climb up so you know where to look.
 Once you’ve identified the problem, you can start gluing shingles back into place.

-Identify the borders of the hole or crack that’s letting water in, and gently use your trowel or putty knife to pack the roof cement into the area.
-Pushing too hard or being aggressive can cause additional damage.
+Identify the borders of the hole or crack that’s letting water in first.
+Gently use your trowel or putty knife to pack the roof cement into the area.
+Don't push too hard or be too aggressive, or you can cause further damage.

-For some areas, it’s beneficial to use rolled roofing, fiberglass, or polyester as an additional patch.
+For large areas of damage, use rolled roofing, fiberglass, or polyester as an extra patch.
 Coat the back of the material with roof cement, and then apply another coat over the top for maximum protection.
+Again — this is a quick fix!
+Don't do this when completing a new roof replacement.

 Insider tips and warnings for using roof cement